Online Active Model Selection for Pre-trained Classifiers: INTRODUCTION

-\paragraph{Contributions} We develop a novel, principled and efficient approach --\mpick-- for the online setting, where the data examples arrive in a stream, and the learner actively decides to query the label per each example.
-Our query strategy is randomized and leverages hypothetical (possible) query answers to decide which data examples are likely to be informative for identifying the best model.
-We prove that our algorithm has no regret for adversarial streams, i.e., its performance for sequential label prediction is close to the best model for that stream in hindsight.
-Our bounds match (up to constants) those of existing online algorithms that have access to all labels.
-We also establish bounds on the number of label queries, as well as the confidence on the output of \mpick\ and its accuracy.
-We furthermore conduct extensive experiments, comparing our method with a range of other methods.
+Another important aspect is the nature of the data: the instance-label pairs might be sampled \emph{\iid}\ from a fixed distribution, or chosen \emph{adversarially} by an adversary.
+While sometimes the \iid~assumption is reasonable, there are practical scenarios where this assumption fails to hold.
+These include cases where there are temporal or spatial dependencies or non-stationarities in the dataset/stream.
+In these situations, it may be safer not to make assumptions on the data and rather consider worst-case data streams. \paragraph{Contributions} We develop a novel, principled and efficient model selection approach --\mpick-- for the online setting.
+Our query strategy is randomized and leverages hypothetical query answers to decide which data examples are likely to be informative for identifying the best model.
+We prove that our algorithm has no regret for adversarial streams, \ie, its performance for sequential label prediction is close to the best model for that stream in hindsight.
+Our bounds match (up to a constant) those of existing online algorithms that have access to all labels.
+We also establish bounds on the number of label queries and the quality of the output model of \mpick.
+We furthermore conduct extensive experiments, comparing our algorithm with a range of other methods.
 To reach the same accuracy, competing methods can often require up to 2.5$\times$ more labels.
-Apart from the relative performance, on the \textsc{ImageNet} dataset, \mpick\ requires a mere 13\% labeled instances to select the best among 102 pre-trained models with 90\% , while having up to 1.3$\times$ reduction in regret.
+Apart from the relative performance, on the \textsc{ImageNet} dataset, \mpick\ requires a mere 13\% labeled instances to select the best among 102 pre-trained models with 90\% confidence, while having up to 1.3$\times$ lower regret.
 These results establish \mpick\ as the state-of-the-art for this problem.
 We also make everything open and reproducible.\footnote{The code is available at \url{https://github.com/DS3Lab/online-active-model-selection}}